-Long-time acquaintances during the fight for independence, Hamilton and Vice President Aaron Burr later became bitter political rivals.
-When a Burr supporter insulted Hamilton’s father’s honor in 1801, 19-year-old Philip Hamilton challenged him to a duel.
-Philip Hamilton died of injuries he suffered during the duel, which was held in Weehawken, N.J.
+Long-time acquaintances during the fight for independence, Hamilton and Burr later became bitter political rivals.
+When a Burr supporter insulted Hamilton’s honor in 1801, his 19-year-old son Philip challenged the man to a duel.
+Philip Hamilton died of injuries he suffered during the duel, which was held in Weehawken, NJ.
 Three years later, Burr killed Alexander Hamilton in a duel in exactly the same location with the same pistol used to kill Hamilton’s son.

 Their rivalry stemmed from the 1800 election, when the Federalists lost the presidency and control of Congress.
 Thomas Jefferson defeated John Adams and received enough electoral votes to tie with Aaron Burr.
 The tie for first place in the election was to be resolved by the House of Representatives, which was controlled by the Federalists.

 In a lengthy debate, Hamilton convinced his colleagues that Jefferson was “by far not so dangerous a man” as Burr.
 After deadlocking in 35 ballots, the House of Representatives chose Jefferson by a margin of ten to four.
 Although he served one term as vice president, Burr’s refusal to concede defeat in 1800 caused Jefferson to replace him with New York Governor George Clinton in the 1804 election.

 Aware that he was being replaced as Jefferson’s running mate in the 1804 election, Vice-President Aaron Burr announced his candidacy for the governorship of New York State.
 Hamilton joined the race and campaigned vigorously against him.